NickCH-K/pmdplyr/cran-comments.md

   pibble (11:193)
   tibble (11:174)

   This is expected.
-The tibble subclass used in this package is a slight variation of the spelling of the tibble subclass.
+The tibble subclass used in this package ('pibble') is a slight variation of the spelling of 'tibble'.

   This is a first submission.